 The term low-income individual" means an individual whose family's taxable income for the preceding year did not exceed 150 percent of the poverty level amount.

 The figures shown under family income represent amounts equal to 150 percent of the family income levels established by the Census Bureau for determining poverty status.
-The poverty guidelines were published by the U.S. Department of Health and Human Services in the Federal Register, Vol. 78, No. 16, January 24, 2013, pp. 5182-5183.
+The poverty guidelines were published by the U.S. Department of Health and Human Services in the Federal Register on January 22, 2014.

 Students who meet one or more of these criteria and are U.S. citizens, U.S. national (includes natives of American Samoa or Swain’s Island), or U.S. permanent resident who has an Alien Registration Receipt Card are eligible for program assistance.
 If you meet the eligibility requirements, we encourage you to contact the Student Support Office to sign up for these FREE services!